 While politicians in most countries are busy handling the Covid-19 pandemic, Indonesian politicians seem more interested in debating how to regulate ideology.
 That is why the Indonesian Democratic Party of Struggle (PDI-P) recently proposed a bill on guidelines for interpreting the national ideology, Pancasila (the Pancasila bill).

 Pancasila is enshrined in the Preamble of the 1945 Indonesian Constitution and comprises five abstract principles: (1) belief in one Almighty God; (2) just and civilized humanity; (3) the unity of Indonesia; (4) democracy guided by the wisdom of deliberations among representatives; and (5) social justice.

 These five principles were set out by Indonesia’s first president, Soekarno, during the formulation of the 1945 Constitution.
 They were intended to be a compromise between the nationalist and Islamist groups that dominated the constitutional deliberation process.
 Soekarno was concerned that if Islam were made the state religion, as Islamists were demanding, it could become a serious problem for national unity.
-For Soekarno, Pancasila provided an alternative weltanschauung, or philosophical basis, for the Indonesian state.
+For Soekarno, Pancasila should be considered a weltanschauung, or worldview, for all Indonesians.

 The ‘correct’ interpretation of Pancasila